El Camino de Santiago Image courtesy of jmgarzo

 - Compostela – is the certificate awarded to pilgrims which you get at the end of the walk if you completed 100 kilometers or about 62 miles.
 You must mention that your goals were spiritual, else you get a plainer certificate

-- Albergues and Refugios – are the accommodation stops for travelers and pilgrims.
+- Albergues and Refugios – are the refuge or hostel accommodation stops for travelers and pilgrims.
 These are mostly church-run and are quite cheap.

 - Credential – is the passport for pilgrims and issued by Camino-friendly organizations.
 Each accommodation has its own stamp which you will receive each night.
 You will need this Credential to be able to stay in the Albergues and Refugios.
 And you need to get a complete record of stamps to get your Compostela.

 - Camino – means road or path.
-Many pilgrims follow this route for religious reasons but recently the Camino has been popular with cyclists and hiking enthusiasts.
+Many people follow the route as a pilgrimage for religious reasons, but recently the Camino has been popular with cyclists and hiking enthusiasts.

 A Brief History Of Camino de Santiago